“Downeast” is an indie thriller so simple as to be elemental.

 He sees himself as being the lifeblood on Long Island, bringing in money, controlling not only the street trade but the trans-shipment of drugs down to Boston.

-Tommy (Greg Finley) might’ve been a contender, one day.
+Tommy (Greg Finley) might’ve been a contender, once upon a time.
 He doesn’t box anymore.
 He works his dad’s boat, the Wild Irish Rose.
 And he pours the old drunk (Gareth Williams) into his pickup after every night’s beer-and-many-many “bumps.”

 His old crush, Emma (Dylan Silver) is back in town.
 But their history isn’t a happy one.
 He’s just one of many locals who “didn’t talk” when her brother died, years before.
 And now, as he’s finding wrapped packages of drugs in his father’s lobster traps and facing new questions from Emma about what happened to Mikey, past and present are about to hit him all at once.